Healthcare providers that use Mend to connect with their patients have a wide variety of billing policies and procedures.

 - You may delete it any time by clicking on the "Payment" option in the main menu on the right side of the screen, selecting the card, and pressing "Actions" and "Delete."
 (Keep in mind your healthcare organization may not be able to provide services if your payment method is deleted or inactive.)

 - Your payment method is verified.
-You may notice a $0.01 pending charge in your bank statement.
+You may notice a $0.01 pending charge in your bank statement for the next 24 hours.
 You will not be charged this amount.
-This is just a precaution to make sure your payment information is valid and active.
+This is part of how Mend's payment processing partner checks to make sure your payment information is valid and active.

 When you provide new payment information or select a saved payment method in Mend, you should see text nearby to advise whether you will be charged now or later, and when applicable, the charge amount you should expect.